-The term "stalking" (from 42 USC ss 13925) means engaging in a course of conduct directed at a specific person that would cause a reasonable person to -
+The term "stalking" (from 42 USC ss 13925) means engaging in a course of conduct directed at a specific person that would cause a reasonable person to-

-- (A) fear for his or her safety or the safety of others; or - (B) suffer substantial emotional distress.
+- (A) Fear for his or her safety or the safety of others; or - (B) Suffer substantial emotional distress.

-In Massachusetts such conduct are felonies.
-G.L. c.
-265 § 43 (Stalking).
+In Florida such conduct are felonies.
+784.048 (Stalking).
 Stalking includes a willful and malicious knowing pattern of conduct or acts over a period of time directed at a specific person which seriously alarms or annoys the person and which causes a reasonable person to suffer substantial emotional distress and makes a threat with the intent to place the person in imminent fear of death or bodily injury.
 Stalking can be accomplished by mail, telephone, electronic mail, internet communications and facsimile.
-Conduct which does not include a threat of death or bodily injury is also illegal and considered harassment by the Seminary and Massachusetts law.
-M.G.L. c.
-265 § 43A (Criminal Harassment).
+Conduct which does not include a threat of death or bodily injury is also illegal and considered harassment by the seminary and Florida law.
+784.048a (Criminal Harassment).